Helicopter Transportable Vehicles

 The term Unit Load Device is a catch-all for a collection of pallets and containers used in the civilian air freight business.
 There is a great deal more variety in dimensions and configurations than with the 463L system as they are often designed to be aircraft specific in order to absolutely maximise volume efficiency.
 Specialist vehicle transport LD11 ULD’s are available from a number of manufacturers.

 The RAF’s Voyager and all civilian transport aircraft use ULD’s, above bottom left is an RAF Voyager lower deck.

-Proposed Vehicle Categories and Examples
+Proposed Vehicle Categories

 Taking the primary and secondary weights and dimensions into consideration, a shorthand of 8 categories to describe many combinations and permutations can be defined.

 Informing each of these categories are a series of evaluations and trade-offs that try and balance the constraints various and needs and reference real-world vehicles.
 Some will have greater weight than others, for inter-theatre transport, helicopter limits are absolute but where they can be flexed slightly to improve efficiencies in inter-theatre transport that is also considered.
 This section is based on nothing but educated guesswork, comparing publically available aircraft dimensions and capacities against a range of vehicles.
 I must also stress that just because the dimensions and weights might be compatible with an aircraft, it is very far from being certain that could be the case in practice.
 There are too many variables to sensibly include here and all would be subject to confirmatory work by the experts at the Joint Helicopter Support Squadron and Joint Air Delivery Test and Evaluation Unit (JADTEU)